nparyab/COVID-19-SKorea-Insights/README.md

  - Exploratory plots like bar charts and histograms to better understand the data
  <br />

+ <h3>Imputing missing data</h3>
+I first check for the missing value in the basic table called PatientInfo which is the general epidemiological data of COVID-19 patients in South Korea.
+There was no all missing columns, but there exist columns with more than 75 percent but not fully null.
+We are going to impute numerical value simply with the mean value.
+However, those columns are not important for the later analysis here and we do this as a good practice.
+For the categorical missing values, I first cerated dummy variables for each of the categories, then replaced the missing values by the categories with the highest frequency among the others.
+The codes are all included in the jupyter notebook under Imputing missing data section.

+<h3> Data type check </h3>
+Sometimes, the expected datatypes of the read dataset are not teh same as what we expected.
+For example, date and time data columns are commonly loaded as object type.
+The object type will prevent us from working or visualizing this column for time-series analysis.
+So, we need to change that object datatype into date/time datatype before any further analysis.
+The codes are all included in the jupyter notebook under Data type check section.

+<h3> Exploratory plots </h3>
+I explored some data field as necessary, and used my findings to solve the questions in the next section.

 <h2>Insights and Questions</h2>
 (1) What are the top 10 sources of infection?
 <br />